Doctor of Clinical Science (HDCS)

 Candidates may also be required to provide evidence of research expertise.

-The award of the degree depends on both your successful completion of all required coursework at a satisfactory level and the successful examination of your thesis of typically 60,000 words or less.
+The award of the degree depends on the successful examination of your thesis of typically 60,000 words or less.
 Your thesis will be examined by at least two examiners, including at least one from outside Australia and must demonstrate the following course learning outcomes:

 - A substantial body of knowledge at the frontier of a field of work or learning, including knowledge that constitutes an original contribution of direct relevance to the profession.

 - Ability to provide a critical appraisal of relevant literature and available research, to appreciate and understand the relationship of the investigations undertaken to the wider field of knowledge with particular reference to the profession in which these investigations are located, and to draw out the contribution to knowledge made by these investigations.

 - Knowledge and understanding of the methodological techniques used in the research and any shortcomings associated with these techniques.